Harsh-coder912/Design-DigiPratibha-Portfolio-App/README.md

   # Design DigiPratibha Portfolio App

   This is a code bundle for Design DigiPratibha Portfolio App.
-The original project is available at https://www.figma.com/design/KesSCtOvMm5PONIiHC3fkV/Design-DigiPratibha-Portfolio-App.

   ## Running the code